lbl-srg/obc/specification/source/introduction.rst

 emerging standards for *semantic* data (ASHRAE 223P) with a standard that allows expressing the control *logic* in a way that is indepedent of a particular control product line.

-The potential energy savings of this project, if adopted widely, are estimated to be nationally
+The potential site energy savings of this project, if adopted widely, are estimated to be nationally
 0.254 quads (74.4 TWh) of electricity and
 0.135 quads (39.6 TWh) of gas.
-In California, the potential energy savings would be 0.254 quads (74.4 TWh) of electricity and
+In California, the potential site energy savings would be 0.254 quads (74.4 TWh) of electricity and
 0.135 quads (39.6 TWh) of gas.